micrology/prsm/README.md

 ![Creating and linking two nodes](./doc/images/create-link-nodes.gif)

 * **Undo**.
 Reverses the last action (e.g. if you have just created a new factor, it will be removed).
 * **Redo**.
-Redo the last action (e.g. if you have just undone the creation of a nodfactore, this will return the factor to the network).
+Redo the last action (e.g. if you have just undone the creation of a factor, this will return the factor to the network).
 * **Bin**.
 First, select a factor or a link by clicking on it.
-Note that the factor or link is listed in the status bar at the bottom of the window.
-Then click on the bin button - the factor or link is deleted.
-Undo will restore it if you click on the undo button next.
+Note that the selected factor or link gains a shadow and is listed in the status bar at the bottom of the window.
+Then click on the Bin button - the factor or link is deleted.
+The Undo button will restore it if you deleted it by mistake.
 * **Share**.
 Shows a dialog box with a web link that you can copy and send to someone else.
 If they then access that link, they will see your network and can edit and add to it.
+See [Sharing](#sharing) below.
 * **Open file**.
 Read in a file containing a network from your computer drive.
 See [below](#file-formats) for supported file formats.
 The content of the file replaces the network in the browser.
 * **Save file**.
 Save the network in a file on your computer.
 The file is saved in the app's own format, or if you click on the small triangle next to the button, you can choose to save in GML (Graph Markup Language) or CSV (Comma Separated Values) formats.
 * **Help** Display this help page in a separate window.